matomatical/memograph/README.md

   * Mathematics equations (in the terminal?!)
   * Support image-based flashcards.
 * Find a nice way to allow custom assessment (autocomplete?)
-* There is a noticable delay to import ebisu, which pulls numpy.
-  Consider reimplementing in pure python if possible (also this will be fun!).

 #### Done: